Algorithmic Information Bounds for Distances and Orthogonal Projections: Introduction

+What we really need in order for the argument sketched above to work is not just some $y_1$ and $y_2$ for which the theorem fails with respect to the same $x$, but $y_1$ and $y_2$ for which the theorem fails with respect to the same $x$ \emph{and the same level of precision $r$}.
+At the core of our technique is a method for finding such $y_1, y_2$ and $r$.

+The key idea is that we replace $x$ with a different point with similar properties, which we will refer to as a \emph{surrogate point} for $x$.
+In order to do so, we first show that if the theorem fails then for each $r$, there are many pairs $x, y$ for which it fails.
+We then use a combinatorial lemma (Lemma~\ref{lem:comb}, proved by a Cauchy-Schwarz double counting argument) to show that it fails for so many pairs that we can find two pairs $x_1, y_1$ and $x_2, y_2$ with $x_1 = x_2$.
+Of course, this is only a rough description of the idea; the full details will be given in the proofs of Theorems~\ref{thm:pinned} and~\ref{thm:orth} below.

-Our approach is an instance of applying \emph{effective methods} to geometric measure theory; we employ tools from the theory of computing to analyze the algorithmic information properties of individual points, from which we deduce measure-theoretic properties of sets.
-The bridge is the \emph{point-to-set principle} of J. Lutz and N. Lutz~\cite{LutLut18}, which relates the Hausdorff dimension of a set to the relativized effective Hausdorff dimensions of points within that set.
-Effective methods using this principle have had significant recent success in studying the fractal dimensions of orthogonal projections~\cite{LutStu24,Stull22a,FieStu24b}, pinned distance sets~\cite{Stull22c,FieStu23,FieStu24a,AlBuWi24}, and other geometric sets~\cite{LutStu20,Lutz21,NaPuS24,Shen23,LuQiYu24,BusFie24}.
-Beyond the measure-theoretic applications, pursuing these methods has also sparked new innovations within the theory of computing, including results on the algorithmic information properties of points on specific lines~\cite{LutLut15,LutStu20,LutStu22,Stull25,LuMaWh25} and point-to-set principles for other domains and other types of fractal dimension~\cite{LuLuMa23a,LuLuMa23b,Mayordomo25,MayNie25}.
+This work is an instance of applying \emph{effective methods} to geometric measure theory via the point-to-set principle~\cite{LutLut18}, an approach that has had significant recent success in studying the fractal dimensions of orthogonal projections~\cite{LutStu24,Stull22a,FieStu26}, pinned distance sets~\cite{Stull22c,FieStu23,FieStu24a,AlBuWi24}, and other geometric sets~\cite{LutStu20,Lutz21,NaPuS24,Shen23,LuQiYu24,BusFie24}.
+Beyond the measure-theoretic applications, pursuing these approaches has also sparked new innovations within the theory of computing, including results on the algorithmic information properties of points on specific lines~\cite{LutLut15,LutStu20,LutStu22,Stull25,LuMaWh26} and point-to-set principles for other domains and other types of fractal dimension~\cite{LuLuMa23a,LuLuMa23b,Mayordomo25,MayNie25}.